Feature #1330

 Btw: ctmodel does not integrate in energy, it just evaluates the model at the bin centre.
 You thus have to make sure that the cube is sufficiently well binned in energy to get the correct solution.
 We should add some function to obsutils that computes then the residual by summing e.g. over the energy axis.

-#12 Updated by Mayer Michael over 9 years ago
+#12 Updated by Mayer Michael about 10 years ago

 I’m in fact surprised that this works for you, but maybe your cube had just a single energy bin anyways?